DaStanzel/Presentation-DBMS/README.md

 **Important note:** Install the DBMS on your PC and practice in this system.

 **Time:** 15 minutes

-You are also required to prepare a script about your topic and publish the script in the wiki.
  Both the presentation and script must be written and spoken in English.

 ### Content of Presentation: